assafsauer/tap-container/README.md

 The `kaniko.yaml` file is used to build the Docker image.
 It pulls all the necessary dependencies required for the TAP installation.

-Please note that the arguments provided to Kaniko will not persist in the image after the build process is complete.
-The arguments are as follows:
+Please note that the arguments provided to Kaniko will not persist in the image after the build process is complete (so no worry)

 ```yaml
 args: